|

 inset has a push fit frame, picture glass with polished edges and is

+lined with leather and Walnut.
 I used rustic Oak for this piece.
 The Oak

 needed some repairs to stabilise it prior to use but the resultant